Skywalker1910/CPSC-8430-Deep-Learning-hw3/README.md

 - Tokenizing the context and questions.
 - Setting the **max sequence length** to **384** tokens and **document stride** to **128** for overlapping contexts.
 - Generating offset mappings to link character positions to token positions.
-- Filtering out examples where the answers were truncated.

 ## Model Details
-We used **BERT-Base** (`bert-base-uncased`), which has **12 encoder layers** and **110 million parameters**.
+I used **BERT-Base** (`bert-base-uncased`), which has **12 encoder layers** and **110 million parameters**.
 This model provides a good balance between complexity and feasibility, offering significantly more power than smaller BERT variants while being manageable for training.

 ### Customization
 - **Fine-Tuning**: The last **4 encoder layers** of the model were unfrozen for fine-tuning to adapt BERT to the Spoken-SQuAD QA task.